bharathazure/Dual-Axis-Illusion/README.md

-# Dual Axis Rotation Illusion
+# My Dual Axis Rotation Illusion
 *Best Illusion of The Year 2019 - First Place Winner*

 This spinning shape appears to defy logic by rotating around both the horizontal and vertical axis at the same time!